ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 First, the new implementation maintains an `IdCache`: an LRU cache that maps `ValueId`s to their already-resolved strings.
-The same `ValueId` often recurs across many rows of the `IdTable` (for example, a predicate column in a typical SPARQL result may repeat the same IRI thousands or times).
+The same `ValueId` often recurs across many rows of the `IdTable` (for example, a predicate column in a typical SPARQL result may repeat the same IRI thousands of times).
 Without a cache, each occurrence would trigger a separate vocabulary lookup.
 The `IdCache` avoids this by storing recently resolved `ValueId`s in memory.
-The cache persists across batches within the same `TableWithRange`, so cache hits are possible even when the same `ValueId` recurs across batch boundaries.
+The cache persists across batches and across multiple `TableWithRange`, so cache hits are possible even when the same `ValueId` recurs across batch boundaries or across different `TableWithRange` objects.

 Second, for `ValueId`s that are not in the cache, Phase 2 collects and sorts them before issuing vocabulary lookups.